jsigamony/GeneSchedule/README.md

+# 🗓️ Intelligent Course Scheduler

+## 📚 Project Overview

+This project implements an intelligent course scheduling system using a genetic algorithm.
+It automates the complex task of creating optimal timetables for educational institutions.

+## 🔧 Key Components

-1. Loading and Cleaning the Data:
+### 1. 📊 Data Loading and Cleaning

-• The code starts by loading a list of course details from an Excel file into a table (or DataFrame) using a library called pandas.
+- 📥 Loads course details from an Excel file using pandas
-• I removed the first three rows of the course allocation sheet table because these rows were not useful data (they contained headers).
-• The code then changes the names of some unnamed columns to things like 'Course-Code', 'Course Name', etc., to make them more understandable.
-• Lastly, any rows that had NaN values are removed to keep the data tidy and complete.

-2. Setting Up for the Algorithm:

-• The script sets up some variables like time slots and room numbers which represent when and where the classes can happen.
-• It defines some settings for the genetic algorithm—this is a technique that tries to find the best solution to a problem by mimicking natural evolution (like survival of the fittest).
+- 🧹 Removes unnecessary header rows
+- 🏷️ Renames columns for clarity (e.g., 'Course-Code', 'Course Name')
+- 🚮 Eliminates rows with NaN values for data integrity

+### 2. 🛠️ Algorithm Setup

+- ⏰ Defines time slots for classes
+- 🏫 Sets up available room numbers
+- ⚙️ Configures genetic algorithm parameters

-3. The Genetic Algorithm – Making a Timetable:
+### 3. 🧬 Genetic Algorithm Implementation

-• Fitness Function: This part checks how good a timetable is.
-A timetable gets a lower score if it has issues like a teacher scheduled in two places at once, or a room double-booked.
-This also checks for other clashes as well.
-• Create Individual: This creates one possible timetable by randomly assigning courses to times and rooms.
+- 💪 Fitness Function: Evaluates timetable quality
+  - Checks for teacher conflicts
+  - Identifies room double-bookings
+  - Assesses other potential clashes
+- 🎲 Create Individual: Generates a random timetable
-• Crossover: This is like genetic mixing—you take two timetables and combine them to make a new one, hoping it might inherit the best features of both.
+- 🔀 Crossover: Combines two timetables to create a new one
-• Mutate: This introduces random changes to a timetable, like changing a course's room or time, to explore different possibilities.
+- 🔄 Mutate: Introduces random changes to explore alternatives
-• Selection: This picks the best timetables out of a small random group, again mimicking natural selection.
+- 🏆 Selection: Chooses the best timetables from a random group

+### 4. 🚀 Algorithm Execution

+- 🌱 Initializes a population of random timetables
+- 🔁 Iteratively improves timetables through crossover and mutation
+- 🔍 Searches for the optimal timetable over multiple generations

+### 5. 📊 Output Generation

+- 🏅 Selects the best-performing timetable
+- 📋 Converts the optimal timetable to a user-friendly dataframe format

+## 🚀 Getting Started

+1. Ensure you have Python installed on your system
+2. Install required libraries: `pip install pandas numpy`
+3. Place your course data Excel file in the project directory
-4. Running the Algorithm:
+4. Run the script: `python timetable_generator.py`

-• The script creates a bunch of random timetables and then keeps improving them through the crossover and mutation steps, trying to find the best possible timetable over many rounds (or generations).
-• At the end, it chooses the timetable that works the best—where courses don’t clash, and rooms and teachers are scheduled efficiently.

-5. Final Output:

-• The best timetable is converted back into a dataframe table format so it’s easy to look at and use.
+## 📈 Results

+The final output will be a comprehensive timetable that:
+- Avoids teacher conflicts
+- Prevents room double-bookings
+- Optimizes course scheduling